-Sometimes teen PDA can make parents uncomfortable.
-What then?
+Teen PDA can make parents uncomfortable.

 By Rebecca Meiser

 When Melissa Graham’s son, Eric, was a junior in high school, he and his girlfriend would occasionally join Melissa and her husband in the family room for movie nights.
-But instead of sitting upright on the couch—preferably with a bowl of popcorn and two sodas between them— the two would often lie together, spooning.
+But instead of sitting upright on the couch—preferably with a bowl of popcorn and two sodas between them—the two would often lie together, spooning.
 It made Melissa deeply uncomfortable.
 “I am a big proponent of no big public displays of affection by anyone,” the Ohio mom explains.
 “It’s a beautiful thing—to be shared by two people, not the world.”

 Melissa responded to the situation by doing what she jokingly called the “strong, mature parent thing.”
 She did nothing.